Leo-rojo/iQoE_Dataset_and_Code/readme.md

     Leonardo Peroni, Sergey Gorinsky, Farzad Tashtarian, and Christian Timmerer.
 2023.
 Empowerment of Atypical Viewers via Low-Effort Personalized Modeling of Video Streaming Quality.
 Proc.
 ACM Netw.
 1, CoNEXT3, Article 17 (December 2023). https://doi.org/10.1145/3629139

-To reproduce the results, please follow the instructions provided in the README.md files located inside the subfolders.
+To reproduce the results, please follow the instructions provided in the readme.md files located inside the subfolders.

 ## Structure
-We support the reproducibility on two levels characterized by different resource require- ments and time commitments.
+We support the reproducibility on two levels characterized by different resource requirements and time commitments.
 Level A (LA) recreates all figures and tables, mostly by running our Python code.
 The reproduction performs limited calculations based on data in intermediate representations, e.g., scores by a rater for a personalized series of experiences.
 Level B (LB) involves advanced computations, such as model training, and carries out in-depth replication from raw data, allowing also for new data from independent subjective studies and simulations.
 While LA is primarily for validating the results of this paper, LB targets the long-term impact of the artifacts through their reuse in future research.